 Frequently asked questions

-We have professional indemnity insurance but would always recommend that you purchase your own personal accident insurance (including cancellation insurance) for all U.K. based courses.
-It’s a small cost to give peace of mind!
+We have professional indemnity insurance and for all UK courses we are all lucky enough to have free access to mountain rescue services and healthcare (although you may still consider it worthwhile purchasing your own personal accident and cancellation insurance).
 For all overseas courses, you must purchase specialist rescue, medical and repatriation insurance and details of your insurance policy must be sent to us by the final payment date.
 The following companies provide appropriate mountaineering insurance:

 What if I have a specific objective or want to learn things not offered on one of your courses?

 That’s what we specialise in!
-Get in touch and we will tailor an itinerary to suit your requirements.
+Just get in touch and we will happily tailor an itinerary to suit your requirements.

 What about under 18s?

 Under 18s are welcome as long as they are accompanied for the duration of the course by a parent or guardian.
-We can easily arrange family days with children as young as nine.
-Just get in touch to have a chat.
+We can also easily arrange family days with children as young as six.

 Will you give my details to other people?